 The Company grants directors, officers, employees and contractors options to purchase common shares under its Stock Option Plan.
-This plan and its terms are detailed in Note 10(d) to the consolidated financial statements for the year ended December 31, 2011.
-During the nine months ended September 30, 2012, the Company granted the following stock options:
+This plan and its terms are detailed in Note 11(d) to the consolidated financial statements.
+During the year ended December 31, 2012, the Company granted the following stock options: